ethangela/stock_llm_predict/README.md

 # Assignment 3

-## Introduction
+## 0. Introduction

 This assignment focuses on leveraging LLMs for SPX index's Close price time series forecasting.
+We introduce everythin in two sections:

 1. **Zero-shot LLM: We directly try forecasting with LLM in a zero-shot fashion**
    - The LLM is applied directly to predict unseen SPX data without prior training on such stock prices.